 Additional Courses: Students must take five additional courses (15 credits).
 Of these, a minimum of three and a maximum of four must be from the approved list of courses that count for the History of Medicine and Health Minor (see below).
 Distribution Requirement: At least one of the five additional courses must be a History course that is NOT on the approved list for the History of Medicine and Health Minor.
 Students have the option of taking up to two courses from the general History curriculum for credit for this minor.

-Conditions: Five of the six courses must be taken in-residence at the University of Michigan—Ann Arbor, or must count as in-residence credit (i.e., relevant courses taken through UM-sponsored CGIS programs abroad).
+Conditions: Three of the six courses must be taken in-residence at the University of Michigan—Ann Arbor, or must count as in-residence credit (i.e., relevant courses taken through UM-sponsored CGIS programs abroad).